Atho64/dacapopatch/README.md

 ﻿# DCPatch

-Clean, shareable source package for the Circus-engine patch used with DC4.
+Circus-engine patch used for DC4.

 This folder intentionally ships with:
 - empty `DCPatch.ini` values